Syammed2429/image-sharing-social-media-app-client/README.md

 - Users can add new images.
 - Users can search for the images.
 - Users can download the images.
+- User can see there uploaded images.
+- User can see there saved images.
+- Masonry Image Effect.
+- Google Auth.
+- Image Categories.

 ### 🛠 Installation and Setup Instructions

 To get started just clone this repository.
-You will need `node.js` and `git` installed globally on your machine.
+You will need `node.js`, `sanity` and `git` installed globally on your machine.

 Run